Homemade Neapolitan Style Pizza Dough

 Sharing is caring!

-There are many ways to make Homemade Pizza Dough.
+There are many ways to make Homemade Neapolitan Pizza Dough.
 One of our favorites is in the style of a Neapolitan Pizza with lower moisture, good stretch, and for a thinner crust.
 This four-ingredient pizza dough recipe comes together easily and results in some of the best pizzeria-style pizza you’ll make!

 A kneeded dough ball.